WeebzSlayer/mod-diablo-core/README.md

 ---

 **Made for AzerothCore.** ✨
-If you like this module, feel free to give it a ⭐ on GitHub!
+If you like this module, feel free to give it a ⭐ on GitHub.

+---